 AAsset LLC Agreement@ means, with respect to each Asset LLC, the limited liability company agreement substantially in the form of Part I of Exhibit I (with such amendments as the Agent may approve) executed with respect to such Asset LLC.

-AAsset Notice@ means, with respect to each proposed Tranche other than the Hawaii Tranches, a notice duly executed by Enron substantially in the form of Exhibit K-1 hereto.
+AAsset Notice@ means, with respect to each proposed Tranche other than the Hawaii Tranches and the Hawaii I II Tranches, a notice duly executed by Enron substantially in the form of Exhibit K-1 hereto.

 AAsset Structure@ means with respect to any Tranche, the structure pursuant to which the Trust will hold its indirect interest in the related Underlying Asset, evidenced by an Asset LLC Agreement, a Transferor Constitutional Document, a Sale and Auction Agreement, an Independent Auctioneer Letter, either or both of a Demand Note and Demand Note Assignment and/or a Put Option Agreement and Put Option Assignment (as applicable) and any other relevant agreements and documents.